ushareng/AI_ForAutism-SpeechEmotionRecognition/README.md

 ### Problem Statement :

 Inferring emotions from multiple modalities is very critical for social communication and deficits in emotion recognition are a very important marker in the diagnosis of autism spectrum disorder.
-This project uses AI to help autistic individuals recognize emotions in text.
+This project uses AI to help autistic individuals recognize emotions in speech.

 ### Model :